Business Case

 Product

-Product name: Collateralized Purchasing Power Collateral (CPPI)
+Product name: Collateralized Purchasing Power Investment (CPPI)

 Product type: Financial